 Location.
-33° 1.438′ N, 80° 1.599′ W. Marker is near Goose Creek, South Carolina, in Berkeley County.
-Marker is on Judy Drive.
+33° 1.193′ N, 80° 2.573′ W. Marker is near Goose Creek, South Carolina, in Berkeley County.
+Marker is located at the Berkeley County Library, 325 Old Moncks Corner Rd. at Thurgood Dr., Goose Creek.
 Touch for map.
-Marker is located beside the flagpole at Boulder Bluff Elementary School in Goose Creek.
-Marker is at or near this postal address: 400 Judy Dr., Goose Creek SC 29445, United States of America.
+Marker is in this post office area: Goose Creek SC 29445, United States of America.
+Touch for directions.

 Other nearby markers.
-Early Indian Trading Paths / The Goose Creek Men (approx. 0.6 miles away); Mount Holly Station • Mount Holly (approx. 0.6 miles away); Casey (Caice) (approx. one mile away); Medway Plantation (approx. one mile away); Thorogood Plantation / Mount Holly Plantation (approx. 1.1 miles away); Button Hall (approx. 1˝ miles away); Howe Hall Plantation / Howe Hall (approx. 1.9 miles away); Goose Creek / City of Goose Creek (approx. 1.9 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Early Indian Trading Paths / The Goose Creek Men (approx. 0.7 miles away); Mount Holly Station • Mount Holly (approx. 0.8 miles away); Springfield Plantation (approx. one mile away); Button Hall (approx. 1.2 miles away); Medway Plantation (approx. 1.3 miles away); Thorogood Plantation / Mount Holly Plantation (approx. 1.4 miles away); Goose Creek / City of Goose Creek (approx. 1.4 miles away); Broom Hall Plantation (approx. 1.7 miles away).
 Touch for a list and map of all markers in Goose Creek.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 4, 2010, by David Bullard of Seneca, South Carolina.
-This page has been viewed 1,171 times since then and 54 times this year.
-Photos: 1, 2, 3. submitted on April 4, 2010, by David Bullard of Seneca, South Carolina. • Kevin W. was the editor who published this page.
+It was originally submitted on April 4, 2010, by David Bullard of Seneca, South Carolina.
+This page has been viewed 1,001 times since then and 6 times this year.
+Photos: 1, 2, 3, 4. submitted on April 4, 2010, by David Bullard of Seneca, South Carolina. • Kevin W. was the editor who published this page.